Research

 • Resume keywords for marketing

-How to Find (and Use) Resume Keywords
+How to Find Resume Keywords?

 The Top 20 ATS Keywords From 19,786 Resumes

-According to our infographic shown above, the top 20 ATS keywords are:
+What are good keywords for a resume?
+According to our infographic, the top 20 ATS keywords are:

 • Microsoft